 In the 1980s a team of volunteers planted trees and created a habitat at Katiki Point in an effort to help save these birds.
 In 1991 the first eggs were laid and now there is a thriving colony of around 30 nests, presently monitored and cared for by Rosalie Goldsworthy and volunteers from New Zealand and abroad.
 She rehabilitates sick and injured penguins.
 While most patients are yellow-eyed penguins, in the last seven years nine different species of penguins have been saved.

 On the southernmost tip of the Moeraki Peninsula is the Katiki Point Historic Reserve.
-The access is via Lighthouse Road, off Tenby Street in Moeraki, a distance of about 5km.
-Besides the yellow-eyed penguin colony the reserve is home to New Zealand fur seals and numerous sea birds, including little blue penguins.
+Access is via Lighthouse Road, off Tenby Street in Moeraki, a distance of about 5km.
+Besides the yellow-eyed penguin colony, the reserve is home to New Zealand fur seals and numerous sea birds, including little blue penguins.

-To conserve all of these valuable features, all visitors are asked to stay on the tracks, five metres away from all wildlife and not to use the flash on their cameras.
+To conserve all of these valuable features, all visitors are asked to stay on the tracks, 5m away from all wildlife and not to use the flash on their cameras.

 All wild animals carry parasites and it is not safe to approach them.
 Avoid loud noises and following penguins as they make their way across the grass.
 Stay out of all fenced off areas.